 Breather Level: After the long Kazakstan and England levels, Nepal is a breeze save for a couple tricky sections.

 It's Short, so It Sucks: A criticism of Legend, which was only eight levels (seven if you don't count the final boss level).
+It felt even shorter due to replay option with limited timer for finishing each level, further enforcing a speed run and giving players 6 hours in total to finish the game.
 That said, some have argued that it's great precisely because it's only eight levels, as the game doesn't get overlong and repetitive.

 Arguably the reaction was less to do with story changes (as story was never a big part of the series anyway) but the linearity and lack of exploration or isolation.